 Israel exercises complete control of what can be imported and exported in both Gaza and the West Bank effectively cutting the Palestinian territories off from the outside world.
 Blockade and regulation prevent any real economic development from taking place.
 Authority over the borders has other implications in regard to health and sanitation where medical supplies and parts to maintain infrastructure related to public services such as water and sewage are restricted.

 If you are an Arab living in the West Bank, or even worse by most standards, if you are an Arab living in Gaza: would you prefer to endure these conditions, to subject your children to these conditions if you had the option to comfortably move to another country with the means to establish yourself?
-Staying means you struggle to have enough to eat, to access clean and adequate amounts of water, you work in a labor market that pays sub poverty wages, unable to participate in the laws that govern the area you live in, and in West Bank you cannot move freely.
+Staying means you struggle to have enough to eat, to access clean and adequate amounts of water, you work in a labor market that pays poor wages, you’re unable to participate in deciding the laws that govern the area you live in, and in the West Bank, you cannot move freely.
 Your property is subject to search, seizure, and destruction without due process.
-You and your children are subject to murder, arrest, detention and torture, not only by your occupiers but also by your government.
+You and your children are subject to murder, arrest, detention and torture, not only by your occupiers but also by your governments.
 50 years of these conditions existing to varying degrees and no real prospect for improvement.

 Did the Cherokees cease to be Cherokees when they were forced from their land in Georgia?
 Were they not still Native Americans, and were they not still Cherokees?
-Does a Palestinian cease to be a Palestinian and cease to be Arab if they are living anywhere else?
+Does a Palestinian cease to be a Palestinian, or cease to be Arab if they are living anywhere else?
 There is no better option, and that is what this proposal seeks to establish: an option to enduring hell.

-The motivation for “the option” is to provide Arabs in the West Bank and Gaza with clean water, food, reliable power, adequate housing, economic opportunities, eliminating from the environment arbitrary detention, murder, indiscriminate bombing, and to remove children from the trauma and obstacles to healthy development that exist in their present living conditions.
-“The option” aims to accomplish these goals as soon as possible.
+The motivation for “the option” is to provide Arabs in the West Bank and Gaza with clean water, food, reliable power, adequate housing, economic opportunities, an environment free of arbitrary detention, murder, indiscriminate bombing, and to remove children from the trauma and obstacles to healthy development that exist in their present living conditions.
+“The Option” aims to accomplish these goals as soon as possible.

 Cost and Interests